Transfer Shares for Private Limited Company

 In organisations like these, the article of association or AoA may limit the transfer of company shares proceedings.
 Thus, before initiating transfer of company shares procedure for a private limited company, the AoA must be checked to ensure that it doesn’t inhibit the said procedure of share transfer.
 If it does so, then the AoA needs to be changed by getting approval from the Board of directors.
 Let us understand how the shareholders’ right to move shares are limited in two forms:

 Directors’ Right to Deny

-The administrator or the director possess the right to deny transfer of shares registration as given in the Article of Association of the company.
-As only the restrictions mentioned in the AoA are binding for the stockholders, any private arrangement doen between the shareholders is of no significance.
-Thus, if the transfer of share agreement is not as per the AoA, then it can be prohibited.
+The administrator or the director possesses the right to deny the transfer of company shares registration as given in the AOA of the company.
+As only the restrictions mentioned in the AoA are binding for the stockholders, any private arrangement done between the shareholders is of no significance.
+Thus, if the transfer of company shares agreement is not as per the AoA, then it can be prohibited.

 If a stockholder wants to sell any or all of his holdings, then he must sell the securities to the registered private limited partnership members on a price approved by either the partnership auditor or the director.
 The share value can also be determined using the formula/method stated in the AoA.
 If no current shareholder is available, then the company’s stocks can be transferred to an outside group or third party.